diamondio/better-queue/README.md

 - `filter` - function to filter input.
 Will be run with `input` whatever was passed to `q.push()`.
 If you define this function, then you will be expected to call the callback `cb(error, task)`.
 If an error is sent in the callback then the input is rejected.
 - `merge` - function to merge tasks with the same task ID.
 Will be run with `oldTask`, `newTask` and a callback `cb(error, mergedTask)`.
 If you define this function then the callback is expected to be called.
-- `id` - By default, this will be the "id" property of the task (if it's an object.)
-This can be a string representing which property of the task to be used as the ID.
-It can also be a function that takes in a task and returns a callback `cb(error, taskId)`.
 - `priority` - function to determine the priority of a task.
 Takes in a task and returns callback `cb(error, priority)`.

 ---

+- `id` - The property to use as the task ID.
+This can be a string or a function (for more complicated IDs).
+The function `(task, cb)` and must call the callback with `cb(error, taskId)`.
 - `cancelIfRunning` - If true, when a task with the same ID is running, its worker will be cancelled.
 Defaults to `false`.
 - `autoResume` - If true, tasks in the store will automatically start processing once it connects to the store.
 Defaults to `true`.
 - `filo` - If true, tasks will be completed in a first in, last out order.
 Defaults to `false`.
 - `batchSize` - The number of tasks (at most) that can be processed at once.
 Defaults to `1`.
+- `batchDelay` - Number of milliseconds to delay before starting to popping items off the queue.
+Defaults to `0`.
 - `concurrent` - Number of workers that can be running at any given time.
 Defaults to `1`.
-- `batchDelay` - Number of milliseconds to delay before starting to popping items off the queue.
-Defaults to `0`.
 - `maxTimeout` - Number of milliseconds before a task is considered timed out.
 Defaults to `Infinity`.
 - `afterProcessDelay` - Number of milliseconds to delay before processing the next batch of items.
 Defaults to `1`.
 - `maxRetries` - Maximum number of attempts to retry on a failed task.
 Defaults to `0`.